-DOH NEWS RELEASE: Hawaii State Department of Health will use web-based software to track inventory and sales at medical marijuana dispensariesPosted on Nov 20, 2015 in Latest News, Newsroom, Press Releases
+DOH NEWS RELEASE: Hawaii State Department of Health will use web-based software to track inventory and sales at medical marijuana dispensariesPosted on Nov 20, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — The Hawaii State Department of Health will deploy a web-based system that will provide 24/7 access to real-time data on medical marijuana inventory, sales, and other tracking information required of dispensary licensees statewide, according to Keith Ridley, Chief of the Department of Health’s Office of Health Care Assurance.